TuringLang/MCMCChains.jl/docs/src/makie.md

 ```

 Finally, let's add a simple legend.
-Thanks to setting `label` above, this legend will have the right entries:
+Thanks to setting `label` above, this legend will have the right labels:

 ```@example makie
 axislegend(first(density_axs))